JeremyTallant/sales_dashboard/README.md

 ![image](images/missing_values.png)

-Since we don't need the postal code for this analysis we will remove this column.
+We've identified missing values in the `Postal Code` column.
+Since we don't need the postal code for this analysis we will proceed to remove this column.